henrieger/ech.ino/README.md

-# `Echi.ino`: Arduino-based fish tank monitoring for LABPALEO-UFPR
+# `Ech.ino`: Arduino-based fish tank monitoring for LABPALEO-UFPR

 This is a project that uses Arduino boards for monitoring fish tanks to aid in research of actualistic taphonomy for [LABPALEO-UFPR](www.labpaleo.ufpr.br/), a paleontology lab in Curitiba, Brazil.